 Majilonma was forced by her disciple to have sexual intercourse.
 She sent the baby into her disciple's belly which gave him a lot of trouble for nine months.
 When the time of delivery came, she brought the baby back into her own womb and gave birth to the baby on that day.
 Nowadays, modern girls always ask for freedom but keep silent about the freedom of conceiving and they secretly use some medicines or instruments to abort the baby but they are not always effective.

-In our age there are man-made calamities from people such as Mao Tse Tung and Stalin under whom many died.
-But a sage of the Chinese Ch'an School named Hsu Yun was struck by the Communists until they thought he was dead and this happened four times but he still lived for more than ten years after such a cruel striking.
+In our age there are man-made calamities from people under whom many died.
+But a sage of the Chinese Ch'an School named Hsu Yun was struck by bandits until they thought he was dead and this happened four times but he still lived for more than ten years after such a cruel striking.

 Once the Nepali Sage Dropakula was asked to give a prayer for rain.
 The tsampa (barley flour) of many different families was gathered together into a small hillock there for him.
 He stood himself upside down and widely opened his anus, asking those patrons to put all the tsampa into his belly through his anus.
 Suddenly he broke wind and with a great puff, all the tsampa came out to form clouds which immediately became rain and on whatever land the rain fell, there immediately grew the grain of tsampa.

 Once Tibet was troubled by too much rain and there were floods everywhere.
 A sage who was known to be a practitioner of Bodhi-citta was asked to help stop the rain.
 He immediately filled his mouth with air and blew it up to the sky, then he wrote the two words "Bodhi Citta" on a paper, and put it into the flood.
 The land received freedom from wetness everywhere.